Trail Conditions

 (Mt Sima – Wolf Creek)

-Copper Haul/Fish Lake Road – Porter Creek (upper trail) Good 22 Mar 2025 trail was good.
+Copper Haul/Fish Lake Road – Porter Creek (upper trail) No Report

 Crater Lake Trail No Report New trail re-route, follow Mt.
 Sima road instead of going through copper pits.